 Adam Thow explains why Nadia was the perfect choice for the collaboration:

 ‘Design has been an important part of the work of Southbank Centre since its inception in 1951 for the Festival of Britain.
 The Royal Festival Hall’s signature Net & Ball carpet is a visual stylisation of a sound wave and Nadia’s work is the 21st Century equivalent of this.
 I felt her embracing of technology, strong visual signatures and traditional craft was a perfect addition to Southbank Centre’s design legacy.
 Her enthusiasm for music shone through from the first meeting and she took the brief and produced a truly beautiful and unique range.’

-Nadia has many more exciting projects in the pipeline this year with the official launch of BeatWoven taking place at the London Design Festival as well as a brand new commission especially for Decorex International in September, which will be on display at Syon Park.
+Nadia has many more exciting projects in the pipeline this year with the official launch of BeatWoven taking place at the London Design Festival as well as a brand new commission especially for Decorex International, which will be on display at Syon Park in September.

 The Rachmaninov Tapestry will be on display in the new Southbank Centre Members Bar in the Royal Festival Hall.
 Festival of Love runs from 28 June – 31 August at Southbank Centre.
 For more information, visit their website here >

 Francisca has consistently produced highly innovative and boundary breaking works that have excited visitors to shows such as the Royal Academy Summer Exhibition.
 Her ‘Between Folds’ series, using paper to create three dimensional wall hangings, blurs the viewers perception of what the term art can mean.